kidunot89/wp-graphql-composer/README.md

 This component library is meant to serve a different purpose than most component libraries.
 The focus of the library is the minimize the logic workload of creating a React-Apollo app from a [WPGraphQL](https://wpgraphql.com/)-served endpoint.
 This is made possible by stitching together state/logic management components and view component using the [Recompose](https://github.com/acdlite/recompose) library.
 Each component can be customized heavily using there `.compose()` function.
 View the **[Creating New Composers](#creating-new-composers)** for more detail.
 If you view any of the following examples you'll notice the components have minimal styling.
 The components are designed to be used as boilerplates.

 ## Getting Started
-Run the command `npm install recompose wp-graphql-composer` in a the project directory of the Apollo-React app directory.
+Run the command `npm install recompose wp-graphql-composer` in a the project working directory of the Apollo-React app.
 Import `HttpLink` from `apollo-link-http` and `WPProvider` from `wp-graphql-composer` and wrap you root component in a `WPProvider` component. `WPProvider` is a wrapper component for `ApolloProvider`.
 It handles authentication middleware and reads JWT user tokens from HTML5 localStorage.
 ```
   import React from "react";